BioNCphilic/bioncphilic.github.io/index.md

-# My Earth Data Science Portfolio
-## Documenting my adventures learning to be a data translator for educators
+# Documenting my adventures learning to be a data translator for educators
 This adventure made possible through the University of Colorado Boulder and the Environmental Data Science Innovation and Inclusion Lab